mannasoumya/todo-parser/README.md

    -h : Print this help and exit

 $ python3 todo_parser.py -i todo_parser.py -c '#'
-Line: 6 -> TODOOOOOO: This is a self referencing TODO; Highest priority
+Line: 6 -> TODOOOOOO: This is a self referencing item; Highest priority
-Line: 132 -> TODOOO: Take file name as input
+Line: 162 -> TODOOO: Take file name as input and save to that file name
 Line: 25 -> TODOO: Another one
-Line: 45 -> TODO: another one
+Line: 48 -> TODO: another one
+Line: 165 -> TODO: Test todo and this is a continuation

 # With priority disabled (pass `-p` flag)
 $ python3 todo_parser.py -i todo_parser.py -c '#' -p
-Line: 6 -> TODOOOOOO: This is a self referencing TODO; Highest priority
+Line: 6 -> TODOOOOOO: This is a self referencing item; Highest priority
 Line: 25 -> TODOO: Another one
-Line: 45 -> TODO: another one
+Line: 48 -> TODO: another one
-Line: 132 -> TODOOO: Take file name as input
+Line: 162 -> TODOOO: Take file name as input and save to that file name
+Line: 165 -> TODO: Test todo and this is a continuation

 # With verbose mode (pass -v flag)
 $ python3 todo_parser.py -i todo_parser.py -c '#' -k 'FIXME' -v